BW-Post-Here-SubReddit-Predictor/backendtest/README.md

 ```
 {
-  "message": "Category has been successfully updated.",
+  "message": "Post has been successfully updated.",
-  "updatedCategory": 1
+  "updatedPost": 1
 }
 ```